jasonbot/weblog/content/engineering-virtues/you-need-to-break-the-rules.md

 description = ""
 +++

-This is a short one: over the course of your job, you are going to need to operate outside of the range of your defined permissions and responsibilities.
+> Over the course of your job, you are going to need to operate outside of the range of your defined permissions and responsibilities.

 You should do this _sparingly_ and _secretly_.
 You should be able to operate outside of the system when you need to, and you need to know how to do it in non-obvious ways so you don't get your escape hatches taken away from you.

 Some benign examples of this: